Downloading and Compiling Contract

 can run this which tells the compiler to strip all unused code out:

 This produces a file about 174kB.
-We use this and another optimizer to produce the final product uploaded to the blockchain.
+We use this and another optimizer in the next last section to produce the final product uploaded to the blockchain.
 You don't need to worry about running this yourself (unless you are curious), but you should have an idea of the final size of your contract this way.

 # Unit Tests